ihsotas0/Interfaced/journal-prose.md

 before the vulnerability in the student's modem was fixed.

-Manoj, in his youth, once plug-jacked a victim in Mumbai by putting an insert between his modem and interface port.
-He wasn't malicious, and the young boy he plug-jacked in the slums of Dharavi never knew his interface was compromised.
+Manoj, in his youth, once plug-jacked a victim in Mumbai by putting an insert between his modem and Interface port.
+He wasn't malicious, and the young boy he plug-jacked in the slums of Dharavi never knew his Interface was compromised.
 Manoj only ever read the occasional thought, never acting on what he learned.

 ## 2024-06-18